thijssnelleman/CostOfReproducibility/ICML/2023/reviews/Estimating Joint Treatment Effects by Combining Multiple Experiments.md

 ### Implementation
 _Given the documentation given by the authors on the method, how much time investment would it be to re-implement the method from scratch?_

-[4]
+[3]

-There are a lot of code snippits in the appendix.
+There are a lot of detailed code snippits in the appendix.
 They state their programming language is Python.
+They also provides links for dependencies used.
 This gives a lot of good starting points.
 However not all the code is given so some parts will have to be filled in.

 ### Data
 _Given the data description in the documentation, how much effort take to either: Find the same dataset the authors used, or similar datasets and defend the comparability, or acquire one from scratch?_